patchoo/patchoo/docs/deploying_apple_software_updates.md

 ___

-Junki Update Session
+patchoo Update Session
 --------------------

-1. **junkiPreUpdate** Policy fires the `update` trigger
+1. **patchooPreUpdate** Policy fires the `update` trigger
-2. **junkiCheckASU** Policy runs `junki.sh --checkasu` which (if using advanced mode) will write a software deployment group CatalogURL (eg. junkiBeta members on 10.8 - `http://yourasuserver.domain:port/content/catalogs/others/index-mountainlion-lion-snowleopard-leopard.merged-1_beta.sucatalog`)
+2. **patchooCheckASU** Policy runs `patchoo.sh --checkasu` which (if using advanced mode) will write a software deployment group CatalogURL (eg. patchooBeta members on 10.8 - `http://yourasuserver.domain:port/content/catalogs/others/index-mountainlion-lion-snowleopard-leopard.merged-1_beta.sucatalog`)
-3. `junki.sh --checkasu` downloads all require updates, and writes metadata to the support directory.
+3. `patchoo.sh --checkasu` downloads all require updates, and writes metadata to the support directory.
-4.  **junkiPromptToInstall** is run *last* on the update trigger, the user is prompted to install.
+4.  **patchooPromptToInstall** is run *last* on the update trigger, the user is prompted to install.
-5. The user defers, or chooses install, and the user is logged out, pending installations are performed by **junkiPromptAndInstallAtLogout**.
+5. The user defers, or chooses install, and the user is logged out, pending installations are performed by **patchooPromptAndInstallAtLogout**.